The Real Stories Behind The Gravel Drug

 In the second case, it was later determined that Harrouff was not on bath salts or gravel but was suffering from a psychotic break.
 Harrouff is still awaiting his trial in November.

-Still, bath salts and flakka have been implicated in a number of other violent crimes.
+Still, bath salts, and flakka have been implicated in a number of other violent crimes.
+Flakka is real, and it’s causing some serious problems.

 Gravel is a synthetic cathinone that produces effects that are similar to the effects of cocaine and methamphetamine.
 Studies show that the drug is a powerful stimulant that activates the brain’s reward center, which suggests that the drug has a high potential for abuse.
 According to the National Institute on Drug Abuse, synthetic cathinones like 3,4-methylenedioxypyrovalerone (MDPV) are ten times more powerful than cocaine.

-Gravel causes hyperstimulation and hallucinations that can led to panic and paranoia.
+Gravel causes hyperstimulation and hallucinations that can lead to panic and paranoia.
 Other effects include:

 - Problems Sleeping